Federal Criminal Defense Attorneys in Michigan

 Generally, the order requires that the prosecution file a Discovery Notice in a timely manner, which generally outlines the government’s discoverable evidence.
 If denying the identification of some evidence is in the government’s interest, the government may elect not to make such disclosure but must advise the defense that such a determination has been made.

 The role of the prosecution, unfortunately, is not clear to many prosecutors who zealously pursue convictions irrespective of the truth or justice.
 Many courts, innocently or willfully, regularly are complicit in the prosecution’s denial of good faith discovery to the defense.
 The criminal defense in any federal prosecution has to be on guard for discovery violations and aggressively pursue compliance with federal rules regarding the production of discovery.
+As you can see, the discovery process is highly complex and many of the obligations to get complete discovery are the responsibility of the defense attorney.
+A lawyer without sufficient experience and knowledge is at the mercy of the government and is a detriment to his or her client.

 Many assistant United States Attorneys in the Eastern District of Michigan make a genuine, good faith effort to comply with the discovery rules.
 Unfortunately, there are exceptions to every rule and federal and state prosecutors frequently get caught up in a culture of “the ends justify the means.”
 Even in cases where an Assistant US Attorney genuinely attempts to comply with discovery rules, many federal agents can be obstructive or uncooperative.